Skip to main content

 06 · Pragmatic adoption

-Phased adoption beats big-bang transformation.
+Phased adoption beats a big-bang programme.

 Weeks 01-02